Guidelines for Referral

 The basic goals for you, in visiting with a student, are to (a) communicate your care and concern for the student, (b) make the student aware of the Counseling Center and the services we provide, and (c) inform the student about how he/she can access the Counseling Center.

-3. Anticipate student concerns and fears about seeking counseling.
-Be prepared to address them.
-Some typical issues are presented in the next section.
+- Anticipate student concerns and fears about seeking counseling.
+Be prepared to address Some typical issues are presented in the next section.

-4. Create a positive expectation.
-It is important that you firmly believe in the competence of the professional counselor and communicate that belief to the student.
+- Create a positive It is important that you firmly believe in the competence of the professional counselor and communicate that belief to the student.
 A successful outcome is more likely and your credibility is heightened by integrating this measure in the process.

-6. To make an appointment the student can visit the Counseling Center website and print off the Intake Paperwork and drop it off at the Counseling Center, or stop by Suite 327, Student Health Services Building.
+- To make an appointment the student can either call (450-3138) or stop by Suite 327, Student Health Building.
 Some faculty have called to make an appointment while the student was in the faculty member’s office; others have walked a student over.
 Note that the Counseling Center maintains on-call hours during the You can ask for an appointment with a specific counselor and he/she, if available, can do the initial (“intake”) counseling session.